rodneyshupe/Cookbook/Recipes/Appetizers/CrispySaltAndPepperShrimp.rst

    oven.
 Return oil to 385°F and repeat in 2 more batches, tossing each batch thoroughly with coating mixture before frying.
 5. Toss jalapeno rings and remaining 2 tablespoons cornstarch in medium bowl.
-Shaking off excess cornstarch, carefully add jalapeño rings to oil and fry until crispy, 1 to 2 minutes.
+Shaking off excess cornstarch, carefully add jalapeno rings to oil and fry until crispy, 1 to 2 minutes.
 Using wire skimmer or slotted spoon, transfer jalapeno rings to paper towel-lined plate.
    After frying, reserve 2 tablespoons frying oil.